Skip to content

 There are two methods.
 Through the rectum (anally) or through the perineum (the taint).

-If you’re nervous, start with external exploration.
-You (or your partner) can massage your perineum (taint) gently increasing pressure.
-You’re working through layers of muscle, so it may take some pressure before you get a pleasurable feeling.
-The nerve endings on the perineum are connected to the nerve endings on the prostate, so if fingers aren’t enough, try using the knuckle of a bent finger for more blunt pressure.
-Every body is different so give it time and patience.
+If you’re feeling nervous, start with external exploration first.
+You or your partner can gently massage the perineum (sometimes called the taint), slowly increasing pressure as you go.
+Since you’re working through layers of muscle and tissue, it may take a little more pressure before things start to feel pleasurable.
+The nerve endings in the perineum are connected to the prostate, so even external touch can feel surprisingly intense.
+If fingertips aren’t quite doing it, try using the knuckle of a bent finger for firmer, broader pressure.
+Every body responds differently, so take your time, stay patient, and pay attention to what feels good.

 Internally, the prostate is about 2-3 inches inside the rectum towards the front of the body.
 It is a rounded surface about the size of a walnut.
 Here are some basic rules to follow